| EXTRACT FROM: BORN WITH A TARTAN SPOON

 in a leisurely drink while his food grew cold.
 But surely this would

+leave even his taste buds gastronomically challenged?
+We looked at Mum for our lead.
 'Family Hold Back,' she said briskly and divided up tiny slivers

+of apple pie for the rest of us.
 We returned and Mum took up the conversation where she had left

 off, as if the emergency in the kitchen had never been.
 But try